frconor-ebook/meditations/_posts/2025-11-20-the-widows-mite.md

 Those who follow Our Lord with generosity will experience His peace and joy, *gaudium cum pace*.
 That gift is like an anticipation of heaven.
 To have Our Lord near us is the best compensation possible.

-St. Teresa of Ávila said: "If you but lift your eyes to heaven, thinking of him, he will repay you, never fear" (cf. Teresa of Ávila, *The Way of Perfection*).
+St. Teresa of Ávila said: "If you but lift your eyes to heaven, thinking of him, he will repay you, never fear" (*cf*.
+Teresa of Ávila, *The Way of Perfection*).

-The Lord is waiting for our work, for us to offer it; waiting for the offering of the difficulties of our daily life, of our deeds of service, of the gift of our time and energy to others.
+The Lord is waiting for our work, for us to offer it---waiting for the offering of the difficulties of our daily life, of our deeds of service, of the gift of our time and energy to others.

 Happiness comes from giving.
 Whenever John Paul II talks about love, he always talks about love in terms of giving.
 We find our joy there.

 We live in a culture of getting, having, spending.
 Christ tells us that happiness comes from giving, helping, serving.

-It\'s necessary to go beyond the limits of strict justice.
+"It is necessary to go beyond the limits of strict justice."
 Go the extra mile.

-We try to imitate the exemplary conduct of this poor widow.
-She teaches us to give with generosity even that which is meant for our own needs.
+We try to imitate "the exemplary conduct" of this poor widow.
+She "teaches us to give with generosity even that which is meant for our own needs."

 We could "remember that God does not measure our human actions by a standard which stops at the appearance of 'how much' is given.

 "God measures according to the standard of interior values of 'how' one places oneself at the disposal of others.
 He measures according to the degree of love with which we freely dedicate ourselves to other people" (John Paul II, *Address*, November 10, 1985).

 Lord, help me to be more generous.
-"It\'s a virtue of great souls, who know how to find their reward in the act of giving (Francis Fernandez, *In Conversation with God*, Volume 1).
+"It\'s a virtue of great souls, who know how to find their reward in the act of giving" (Francis Fernandez, *In Conversation with God*, Volume 1).

-He says, "It is worth the effort to give ourselves totally so as to correspond to the love and confidence that God has given us" (J. Escrivá, *Christ Is Passing By*, Point 129).
+St. Josemaría says, "It is worth the effort to give ourselves totally so as to correspond to the love and confidence that God has given us" (J. Escrivá, *Christ Is Passing By*, Point 129).

 As Christians in the middle of the world, Our Lord wants us to try and foster this virtue in other people, people of means, so that we can help them to do wonderful projects for the service of other people, for the good of humanity, for the good of the Church.